Blessed Thistle: A Bitter Herb Long Viewed As a “Gift from God”

 Therefore, we must take it upon ourselves to be proactive when it comes to our toxic load.
 This includes doing what we can to gently detoxify our bodies regularly and support our intrinsic detoxification pathways like the liver.

-Luckily, this is where specific herbals formulas can come in.
-High-quality herbal formulas that contain specific “herbal detoxifiers” such as Blessed Thistle can make all the difference, and not just for longevity and disease prevention.
+Luckily, this is where specific herbal formulas can come in.
+High-quality herbal formulas that contain specific “herbal detoxifiers” can make all the difference, and not just for longevity and disease prevention.
 Adding detoxifying herbs to your health regimen can also result in significant improvements in how you feel physically, mentally, and emotionally every day.

 Blessed Thistle is a bitter herb with many saintly and holy names including Holy Thistle, St. Benedict’s Thistle, Cardo santo, and Cnicus Benedictus.